 Disclaimer: This solution does not apply to multi-framework targeting.

-My prefered solution is a class that encapsulates the code with the pre-compiler directive.
+My preferred solution is a class that encapsulates the code with the pre-compiler directive.
 The code is as simple and compiler-safe as possible and works for all configurations.
 This is a code, which returns the pre-compiler settings in a compiler-safe way.

 Now, the directive can be used in a refactoring-safe way.